fygar256/general-assembler-axx/README.md

 The operators and precedence are as follows, based on Python

 ```
 (expression) An expression enclosed in parentheses
 # An operator that returns the value of a symbol
 -,~ Negative, bitwise NOT
-@               A unary operator that returns the position from the right of the most significant bit of the value that follows.
+@ A unary operator that returns the bit position from the right of the most significant bit of the following value
 := Assignment operator
 ** Exponentiation
 *,// Multiplication, integer division
 +,- Addition, subtraction
 <<,>> Left shift, right shift
 & Bitwise AND
 | Bitwise OR
 ' Sign extension
 <=,<,>,>=,!=,== Comparison operators
-not             Logical NOT
+not(x) Logical NOT
 && Logical AND
 || Logical OR
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.